 The George Alexander Foundation Fellowship Program at The International Specialised Skills Institute (ISS Institute) has been operating since 2004.
-The program provides a single annual fellowship to resource a young leader in the traditional trades, technical and artisan fields to undertake a study tour overseas and bring back their learnings and knowledge to share with others in their sector.
+The program now provides three annual fellowships to resource young leaders in the traditional trades, technical and artisan fields to undertake a study tour overseas and bring back their learnings and knowledge to share with others in their sector.
 Of the $20,000 GAF Fellowship, the Fellows themselves receive a cash award of $10,000 and $10,000 is paid to ISSI to deliver mentoring, reporting support and networks to the GAF Fellow.

 The aim of this fellowship is to promote the acquisition of higher-level skills and an appreciation of international best practice particularly in the areas of Environment and Sustainability and Alternative Energy, although some other areas of study will also be considered.
 This fellowship is intended to examine innovative approaches that demonstrate potential benefits for, and application in, Australia.

-Read the story of Christopher Bourne, the ISS Institute GAF Fellow 2011.
+Read the story of Vicki Abraham, a GAF Fellow in 2013.